William Pruden Smith: Biography

+Smith was born in Georgia but grew up in Tennessee.
+His paternal grandfather was a lawyer and US Congressman from Tennessee, Samuel Axley Smith.

-Smith spent his early career in Jacksonville, Florida where he practiced law.
+He studied law at the University of Tennessee and spent his early career in Jacksonville, Florida where he practiced law.

 He and his wife had a house in Miami as early as 1908.
 Mr. Smith moved to Miami in 1911 where he become the third member of the successful partnership, Shutts, Smith, and Bowen.

 Notably, he was admitted to the U.S.Supreme Court Bar in 1916.

 As America joined WWI, officers were recruited from college-educated civilians.
 In 1917 Smith went to officer training in Georgia.

 Major Smith was commander of the Dade County Guard battalion, the local volunteer militia.
 The County Guards were authorized by the Florida legislature in 1917 to replace the Florida National Guard, which had been called up for service in the regular United States military during World War I.

 Near the end of the war he was a captain in the US Army, assigned to General Staff.

 He had to leave his law practice in 1919 when he was elected Mayor of Miami.
 Later, Smith joined another law firm with former State Representative, Simon Pierre Robineau.

+He died in Atlanta and is buried in Tennessee with his parents.